IEvenchik/IEvenchik/README.md

 ## Things I know for sure
 * Work hard.
 Be nice.
 Laugh often.
-* Don't be aftraid to ask the obvious question; 9/10 times it’s not so obvious.
+* Don't be afraid to ask the obvious question; 9/10 times it’s not so obvious.
 * When problem-solving, few things beat a face to face conversation and a whiteboard.
 (In modern times, a digital whiteboard and a Zoom call are pretty close!)
 * Today is a good day for a good day.

 ## My Product Leadership Philosophy
 * I am continually inspired and motivated by [Empowered](https://www.youtube.com/watch?v=bsA8Gw_1KAg) and [Dare to Lead](https://brenebrown.com/book/dare-to-lead/)
 * It's not a perfect system, but I still find value and truth in the [Agile Manifesto](https://agilemanifesto.org/).
-* I try to follow the tenants of [Servant Leadership]( https://www.mindtools.com/pages/article/servant-leadership.htm)
+* I try to follow the tenants of [Servant Leadership]( https://www.mindtools.com/pages/article/servant-leadership.htm

+## What employers can expect of me as an employee, and a colleague
+* I am dedicated and loyal, as long as I feel I have autonomy and purpose.
+* I will freely share my ideas even if they contradict yours, but I will "disagree and commit" for the greater good.
+* I take ownership for my goals, accomplishments, and mistakes.
+* I prefer to receive feedback in the moment; I want to course-correct as soon as possible.

+## What engineering teams can expect from me as a Product Manager
+* I will set aggressive goals and ask a lot from you; I expect to negotiate scope to achieve a sustainable pace of delivery.
+* I will always have your back: our failures are MY failures; our successes are YOUR successes.
+* I do not have a computer science degree, but I am infinitely curious.
+I will ask you clarifying questions until I can explain the problem in my own words.
+* I will freely share customer insights and feedback (both positive and negative) so we can all have empathy and compassion as we design build our products.

 ## My Daily/Weekly Cadence